Tom Clancy's Ghost Recon: Tom Clancy's Ghost Recon: Commander (2012)

 Tom Clancy's Ghost Recon: Commander is a Facebook game developed by Loot Drop and designed by John Romero and Brenda Brathwaite.
 The game was cancelled only five months after launch.
-This resulted in that development team being laid off.
+This resulted in the development team being laid off.

-Tom Clancy's Ghost Recon Phantoms (2014)
+Tom Clancy's Ghost Recon: Phantoms (2014)

 A defunct multiplayer-only free-to-play game, Phantoms did feature third-person combat between teams of players using one of three soldier classes.
 It was originally designed for Windows and the Wii U, but development issues prompted an exclusive focus for the PC platform.

-Tom Clancy's Ghost Recon Wildlands (2017)
+Tom Clancy's Ghost Recon: Wildlands (2017)

 Tom Clancy's Ghost Recon Wildlands is an open world tactical shooter video game developed by Ubisoft Paris.
 It is the tenth installment in the Tom Clancy's Ghost Recon franchise and is the first Ghost Recon game to feature an open world environment.
 The game moves away from the futuristic setting introduced in Tom Clancy's Ghost Recon Advanced Warfighter and instead feature a setting similar to the original Tom Clancy's Ghost Recon.
 Ubisoft described it as one of the biggest open world games that they have ever published, with the game world including a wide variety of environments such as mountains, forests, deserts and salt flats.
 The game was released in 2017 for Microsoft Windows, PlayStation 4 and Xbox One.

-Tom Clancy's Ghost Recon Breakpoint (2019)
+Tom Clancy's Ghost Recon: Breakpoint (2019)

 Tom Clancy's Ghost Recon Breakpoint is a tactical shooter video game developed by Ubisoft Paris.
 It is the eleventh installment in the Tom Clancy's Ghost Recon franchise and a sequel to Wildlands.
-Unlike previous mainline entries, this game requires a constant online connection.

-Tom Clancy's Ghost Recon Frontline
+Tom Clancy's Ghost Recon: Frontline (Cancelled)

 Tom Clancy's Ghost Recon Frontline was supposed to be a free-to-play, tactical-action, massive PVP shooter grounded in the Ghost Recon universe.
 Frontline would have featured an advanced class system and large set of tactical support tools allowing for complete freedom in strategic gameplay, with multiple ways to outsmart enemy teams and win every fight.
-The game would have been available to play on Windows PC, Xbox One, Xbox Series X/S, PS4, PS5, Stadia, and Luna, with crossplay enabled between all platforms.

-In July 2022, Ubisoft announced that it had cancelled the project.
+The game would have been available to play on Windows PC, Xbox One, Xbox Series X/S, PS4, PS5, and Stadia, with crossplay enabled between all platforms.
+In July 2022, Ubisoft announced that it had canceled the project.

 Reception

-By April 2004, global sales of the Ghost Recon series had surpassed 5 million units.
+By April 2004, global sales of the Ghost Recon series had surpassed 5 million units and 40 million units by 2025.